FAQ

 More about Workflows

-Which file on a workflows github page provides a list of the tools used, their versions, and parameters to run the command?
+Which file on a workflows' GitHub page provides a list of the tools used, their versions, and parameters to run the command? ⧉

-Why do EPI2ME workflow reports show a different quality score distribution to the one shown in MinKNOW?
+Why do EPI2ME workflow reports show a different quality score distribution to the one shown in MinKNOW? ⧉

-The dorado basecaller, and so MinKNOW, calculates a read’s average quality score excluding 60 bases from the ends of the read.
+The dorado basecaller, and so MinKNOW, calculates a read’s average quality score excluding 60 bases from the start of DNA reads, or the poly-A tail section for direct RNA reads.
 Those excluded per-base quality scores are typically lower that those in the central portion of the read.
-The fastcat tool used in the data ingress stage of all our workflows is responsible for building quality score histograms.
-It does one of two things to collate this information:

-1. if it can find a meta data tag in the input file for the basecallers mean qscore it uses that, or
+- if it can find a meta data tag in the input file for the basecallers mean qscore it uses that, or

-2. it recomputes the mean using ALL of the bases present.
+- it recomputes the mean using ALL of the bases present.

 In the first case, the EPI2ME workflow reports should show quality score histogram’s that appear similar to those from MinKNOW.
 In the second case, results may differ. fastcat uses all the bases for two reasons:

-1. this is what was done historically, and
+- this is what was done historically, and

-2. it does not know whether the basecaller trimmed the read or not: if it excluded some quality scores from the calculation, it could end up overcompensating.
+- it does not know whether the basecaller trimmed the read or not: if it excluded some quality scores from the calculation, it could end up overcompensating.

 There is unfortunately no universally correct solution that fastcat can apply when recomputing the quality score.